FOI-Bioinformatics/metaquest/README.md

 ## Contributing

-Contributions to MetaQuest are highly appreciated!
-If you're interested in contributing, here's how you can do it:
+We welcome contributions to `metaquest`!
+Here's how you can help:

-1. **Fork** the repository.
+1. **Fork** the repository on GitHub.
-2. **Create** a new branch for your contributions.
+2. **Clone** your fork and create a new branch: `git checkout -b my-feature-branch`.
-3. **Commit** your changes.
+3. Make your changes, **commit** them, and **push** the branch.
-4. **Open** a pull request.
+4. Open a **pull request** against the `main` branch of the `metaquest` repository.
-5. After a review and successful CI checks, your contributions will be merged.
+5. Ensure your changes pass all checks and address any feedback provided by the maintainers.

-Please ensure you follow the coding conventions and guidelines.
+6. Once approved, your contribution will be merged.
+Thank you for contributing!